sustglobal/dev-center/jekyll/explorer.md

 For creating standard heatmaps, we assess the physical risk over the 30 year window between 2021 and 2050 and look at the maximum risk exposure to a specific hazard for an asset.
 We use the maximum risk exposure value to color code the asset to LOW (Green), MEDIUM (Yellow), HIGH (Red) risk categories.

+In the table below, the spatial resolution is measured in meters.
+To create the normalized multi-hazard projected risk exposure view in Climate Explorer, we divide each indicator by its corresponding normalization factor in the table below and threshold values between 0 and 1.
+The heat map coding range for floods below indicates a flood exceedance frequency (i.e. the number of floods exceeding 5% probability in the 30-year period.

 | hazard    |  indicator  |   description   |  unit   |   value_min  |  value_max  |  value_norm  |  spatial_resolution |
 | - | - | - | - | - | - |- |- |
 | cyclone | obs_freq | Monthly asset level exposure to cyclones/hurricanes.
 We source cyclone tracks from the [NOAA IBTRACs](https://www.ncdc.noaa.gov/ibtracs/).
 Frequency of category 3/4/5 cyclones.| frequency | 0.0 | 7.0 | 2.00 | 1000.0 |